dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-unified_gis.md

 <br/>
 ##### Desktop Application
 Our desktop applications are developed to support a wide variety of format for input and output GIS file formats.
 The current file formats supported are
 * Comma separated value (csv).
 We have specific formats for land, address (pin) and roads.
-Please see xxx for the different formats
+Please save a csv file from either our 2D or 3D viewer to see the various formats.
 * Keyhole Markup Language (KML).
-Linestring (path), point (pin/address), xxxxxxx
+Linestring (path), point (pin/address) and LinearRing for 3D structures
 * ESRI shapefile.
-Both .shp and .dbf are supported, xxx for pin/address yy for road and yyy for land
+Both .shp (.shx) and .dbf are supported, Point for pin/address Polyline and PolylineM for road and Polygon for land
 * SQL database (custom format)
-* GeoJSON (to be added)
+* PostGRE support (to be added)
+* GeoJSON
+* RASTER GeoTIFF
+* Windows bitmap
+* JPEG
+* SRTM HGT
+* .XYZ

 <br/>
 ##### Mobile Applications
 Our mobile applications supporting loading and writing of KML files.
-Can take high resolution screenshots.
+Can take high resolution screenshots of the app.
 <br/>
 <br/>

 ##### Future Plans
-We plan on adding support for the following file formats.
-If you'd like for us to ass a format, please [contact us](/contact_us).
+We support all the RASTER file formats.
+Those not listed above can be added by [contacting us](/contact_us).
+Some future featuresn to be added include
+* Data cropping
-* GeoTiff
+* 3D Measurements
 * Dae